drseg/swift-fsm/README.md

 // 💥 error: implicit conflict
 ```

 On the surface of it, the two transitions above appear to be different from one another.
-However if we remember the inference rules, we will see that they actually conflict with one another:
+However if we remember the inference rules, we will see that they actually conflict:

 ```swift
 define(.locked) {